Our History - It all began in 1919

 The club shot intermittently throughout the war, depending on the availability of gunpowder which was required for the war effort.
 Permission had to be gained from the authorities to put gunpowder to other uses, such as splitting posts, but it is believed that on many occasions it ended up in shells used at the club.

-During the 1950s, the club had some of the country's top shooters compete at their events: Roy Grossman, who was named in the Victorian State team in 1954; Claude Dean, who won the Australian National Clay Target Single Barrel Championship in 1958 with a score of 97 (this was an Australian record which stood for a number of years); Alex Jamieson from Corowa was a regular visitor from the early 1930s, but in the mid 50s he shot off the 26 yard mark.
+During the 1950s, the club had some of the country's top shooters compete at their events: Cub member Roy Grossman, who was named in the Victorian State team in 1954; another member Claude Dean won the Australian National Clay Target Single Barrel Championship in 1958 with a score of 97 (this was an Australian record which stood for a number of years); Alex Jamieson from Corowa was a regular visitor from the early 1930s, but in the mid 50s he shot off the 26 yard mark.
 At that time, only ten shooters in the Commonwealth were shooting of this yardage.

 In 1953, the lights for the night shooting were declared connected by the Honourable Keith Bradbury, and were switched on by Mrs J.E.
 Walker, wife of then President George Walker.